Canon 5D Mark III vs Olympus E-5

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under review, the 5D Mark III provides substantially higher image quality than the E-5, with an overall score that is 25 points higher.
 This advantage is based on 2.4 bits higher color depth, 1.2 EV in additional dynamic range, and 2.1 stops in additional low light sensitivity.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the 5D Mark III provides a higher video resolution than the E-5.
 It can shoot video footage at 1080/30p, while the Olympus is limited to 720/30p.